jcvignoli/lumiere-movies/src/README.txt

 = 4.3.3 =

 If you automatically refresh the cache, make sure to deactivate then reactivate the option in Lumière admin.

-= 4.3.2 =

-Taxonomy template in your folders (wp-content/theme/my_theme) will be automatically updated.
-Remove the line "* TemplateAutomaticUpdate..." in your user templates (ie, wp-content/theme/my_theme/taxonomy-lumiere-director.php) if you do not want your templates to be automatically updated.

-= 4.3 =
-Delete the cache, as the caching system has changed.